 Poi is both the name of the object (a weight on the end of a flexible cord) and what you do with that object (spin it in circles around your body).
-It is believed that poi originally came from the Māori of New Zealand.
-Today, poi continues to play an important role in Māoridom and across the globe as a form of performance, play, and fitness.
+The history of poi can be traced back to the Māori people of New Zealand.

-Though there is little information about poi in New Zealand prior to European arrival, it is generally believed that poi was used by Māori men to train strength and flexibility, and by Māori women as a form of entertainment.
-According to Māori researcher Dr. Karyn Paringatai, poi was originally part of the “dance” section of the whare täpere, meaning the “house of entertainment” (Paringatai, 2009).
+Though there is little information about the history of poi in New Zealand prior to European arrival, it is generally believed that poi was used by Māori men to train strength and flexibility, and by Māori women as a form of entertainment.

 One early account of poi by Edmund Halswell, the Protector of Aborigines and Commissioner for the Management of the Native Reserve, reads: “…they make, however, baskets in colours, and toys of various sorts, such as balls very neatly made of black and white plait, which are swung by a cord in a peculiar manner, whilst the performers, many in number, sing in excellent time.
 Most of the women excel in this, and the exact time, the regular motion, and precise attitude which is observed by all the performers, are peculiarly striking.”
 Another account by Lietenant-Colonel St John in 1830 reads: “One pretty haka they have, in which each performer holds a ball with a short piece of string attached, and the different motions given to it with great rapidity and in perfect time form a pleasing accompaniment to the monotonous dreary sing-song recital.
 At times the voice seems to proceed from the heel, it is so deep.”